Companies across all industries use metrics to track performance over time so they can:

 9. Order picking accuracy

-Similar to order accuracy rate which takes packing and not just picking into consideration, this is the percentage of orders picked without error.
+Similar to order accuracy rate which takes packing and not just warehouse picking into consideration, this is the percentage of orders picked without error.

 Order picking accuracy rate = (Total orders picked without error / Total orders) x 100

 This is the percentage of orders delivered without any shipping damages while in transit.